Key takeaways

 Legality of Nicotine Vapes in Australia (2024)

-As of 1 March 2024, all non-therapeutic NVPs sold outside pharmacies are illegal.
-These include supposedly ‘nicotine-free’ NVPs (which still contain nicotine).
+From 1 March 2024, all NVPs without a prescription, or sold outside pharmacies, are illegal.
+This even includes so-called ‘nicotine-free’ vapes, which often still contain nicotine.

 To quote Australian Minister for Health and Aged Care, Mark Butler: